 1. What type of anesthesia is used for blepharoplasty?

-Blepharoplasty is typically performed under local anesthesia with sedation.
+Blepharoplasty is typically performed under local anaesthesia with sedation.
 This numbs the eyelid area, while sedation ensures you are relaxed during the procedure.
-In some cases, especially for more extensive surgery, general anesthesia may be used.
+In some cases, especially for more extensive surgery, general anaesthesia may be used.

 2. How long does the blepharoplasty procedure take?